Screening Workers with Affirmative Action: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{sec:model} presents our two-dimensional screening model with verifiable group evidence.
 Section \ref{sec:optimal} characterizes the optimal contracts under both MLRP and reverse MLRP settings.
-Section \ref{sec:quadratic} explicitly shows the optimal quantities and wages under a quadratic cost function, and section \ref{sec:conclusion} concludes with a discussion of policy implications and directions for future research.
+Section \ref{sec:quadratic} explicitly shows the optimal quantities and wages under a quadratic cost function.
+Section \ref{sec:policy} draws out the policy implications of our results, relating the dichotomy between separation and pooling to the empirical evidence on the WOTC and to the program's institutional design.
+Section \ref{sec:conclusion} concludes with directions for future research.
 All the proofs are left to appendix \ref{app:pfs}.